We tend not to focus on the two American Express Platinum Cashback cards much on Head for Points because they do not offer miles or points.

 Avios, miles and points earned from credit cards are not free.
 You might think they are, because you have not explicitly handed over any money for them, but you have sacrificed something else – the money you would have received from using a cashback credit card instead.

 Cashback Visa and MasterCard products are not hugely generous following the recent cap on interchange fees.
-The most generous is probably the AA FuelSave Credit Card.
-This card is free in the first year and offers 0.5% cashback on all spending, 2%-4% cashback on fuel purchases and – in year one – free AA breakdown cover.
-The representative APR is 22.4% variable.
+The most generous is probably the ASDA Cashback Credit Card.
+This card is free and offers 0.5% cashback on all spending and 1% cashback in ASDA, all paid in ASDA vouchers.
+The representative APR is 19.9% variable.

 American Express has two different Platinum Cashback cards – the American Express Platinum Cashback credit card and the American Express Platinum Cashback Everyday credit card.

 What is the difference between the Amex Platinum Cashback and the Amex Platinum Cashback Everyday cards?

 Basically, the annual fee and the cashback tiers.

 The Cashback card (£25 fee) pays you cashback at the following rate:

 - 5% cashback on all your spending in the first three months, up to £2,500 of purchases

 - 1% back if you spend under £10,000 from month 4 to month 12 (and annually thereafter)